agile-ts/documentation/docs/Interfaces.md

 #### `force`

-If our job with the new value gets forced trough the `runtime`, not matter what happens.
-We have to set this property for instance if we try to apply the same value to the state again, but still want to rerender components which has bound the State to itself
+If the Job should be forced through the `runtime` no matter what happens.
 ```ts {7}
   const MY_STATE = App.createState("myNewValue")